eclipse-platform/eclipse.platform.ui/docs/Eclipse4_RCP_Dependency_Injection.md

 ---------------------------------------------------------------------------------------------------

 @Inject marks a constructor, method, or field as being available for injection.
-If you inject OSGi Services, it is possible to filter or reference multiple Services see [https://www.eclipse.org/eclipse/news/4.7/platform_isv.php#di-extension-service](https://www.eclipse.org/eclipse/news/4.7/platform_isv.php#di-extension-service)
+If you inject OSGi Services, it is possible to filter or reference multiple Services see [here](https://www.eclipse.org/eclipse/news/4.7/platform_isv.php#di-extension-service) for more information

 @Named (jakarta.inject)
 -------------------------------------------------------------------------------------------------